OCHA-DAP/ocha-stratus/README.md

 # ocha-stratus

-This repo contains reusable functions for accessing data that is stored and managed on our (internal) Azure cloud infrastructure.
+This repo contains reusable functions for accessing data regularly used by the [Data Science Team](https://centre.humdata.org/data-science/).
+This data is stored on Azure cloud infrastructure.